LeNPaul/full-circle/_posts/2019-12-22-life-isnt-always-fair.md

 That being said, this doesn’t mean that you should give up and stop trying as you grow older — plenty of older people still remain at the top as they age, or make unexpected comebacks — but it’s worth knowing when to step back and focus your efforts on where your strengths may lie as you grow older and gain more experience.

+---

-All of this is to say: Life isn’t always fair.
+All of this is to say: *Life isn’t always fair.*

 Sometimes, there will be things that are just outside of your control, that you cannot change.
 That does not mean that you stop trying, because circumstances do change, and those that are ready and can adapt will eventually succeed.